- FAQ & Bald Eagle Info

 How long until the chicks leave the nest?
 Bald Eagle chicks will fledge at around 10-12 weeks old.

 Why are the eagles panting?
 Panting in birds show some level of discomfort.
 This could be anything from anxiety, nearby predators, or overheating.
 Here in East TN, we have highly variable temperatures.
+Oftentimes they pant to cool down, similar to other animals.

 The chicks are all alone!
 Have they been abandoned?
 No!
 The parent birds are always nearby keeping watch.
 The chicks require less and less incubation as their feathers grow.
+Also, keep in mind that as the eaglets mature they don't need the parents except for fish or food.

 Bald Eagle Information